rfkinline/BTC-Dashboard/README.md

+# Crypt Dashboard
+The dashboard is a display of your portfolio.
+Instead of having to use apps like Blockfolio you use this code that runs on a Pi with a LCD display and you see a constant performance of your portfolio.
+It includes:<br>
+<l1> Value of portfolio in BTC and USD as well as current, beginning and all-time-high
+<li> Current price of Bitcoin and a selected coin in USD
+<li> Return on investment of portfolio
+<li> top 4 losers and top 4 gainers in your portfolio

+<img src="https://i.ibb.co/vmLq42j/ct.jpg" alt="ct" border="0"><br>
+<img src="https://i.ibb.co/4Vb7BJn/ct3.jpg" alt="ct3" width=200 alt="" border="0"></a><br>Dimmed display when nothing is happening

-# NEW FEATURE
+## NEW FEATURE
 The display will be dimmed to 20% until an event happens (ie all-time high)

-# Hardware
+## Hardware
 <li>Standard Raspberry Pi 3 or 4
 <li>Hyperpixel 3.5" display (as seen in image below) or Phat/What paper displays
 <li>OS depends on the display you chose.
 For Phat/What use standard OS, for Hyperpixel follow instructions below (Install for Hyperpixel)

-## Instructions for CryptoDashboard.py

-<img src="https://i.ibb.co/vmLq42j/ct.jpg" alt="ct" border="0"><br>
-<img src="https://i.ibb.co/4Vb7BJn/ct3.jpg" alt="ct3" width=200 alt="" border="0"></a><br>Dimmed display when nothing is happening

 ## What I am currently working on:
 1. include: total marketcap, incorporate other indicators